 Agile is that the best SDLC methodology and conjointly one in every of the foremost used SDLC within the tech trade as per the annual State of Agile report.
 At RnF Technologies, Agile is that the most loved software development life cycle model.
 Here’s why.
 Agile is very adaptive that making it totally different from all alternative SDLC.

-The software development life cycle is a resourceful tool for developing high-quality software products.
+Conclusion The software development life cycle is a resourceful tool for developing high-quality software products.
 This tool provides a framework for guiding developers in the process of software development.
 Organizations can use various SDLC strategies such as waterfall, V-model, iterative, spiral, and agile models.
+You should consider consulting with a resourceful IT company before embracing an SDLC approach for your team from the list above.
+DevOpsSchoolhas enough expertise to help you know how different models come in handy in certain business scenarios and industry environments.
+From our experience, we will guide you to the best fit for your software product.